MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/guidelines-for-targeting.md

 -   A touch contact was first detected within some proximity threshold to an object and this object was identified as the most likely target of the contact.
 -   A touch contact was moved off an object but the contact is still within a proximity threshold.

-This feature is not exposed to Windows Store app using JavaScript developers.
+This feature is not exposed to UWP app using JavaScript developers.

 ## Scrubbing